EdibleReadingMap/edible-reading/README.md

 # Google Locations and Places

-The `google.pl` script makes use of the Google Locations and Places APIs to geolocate the venues.
+The `google.pl` script makes use of the Google Locations and Places APIs to geocode the venues.
 You'll need an API key.

 # Database